-How to reconcile PayPal Transactions
+How to reconcile PayPal transactions

-This help guide article covers how to reconcile PayPal transactions.
-PayPal is used by different organisations in different ways.
 Many churches and charities connect a PayPal account to a bank account and use it as a way to make payments for online purchases (as an alternative or in addition to getting debit/credit cards) or making overseas payments.
 Other organisations use it as a way of accepting payments or as a till system.
 Most organisations set up instant payouts; others have a balance of cash in their PayPal account.
-Any number of combinations of the above are possible.

-NOTE: If you simply have a PayPal account connected to your bank account which you ONLY use to make online purchases / payments, then there is no need to follow the guidance below.
+If you simply have a PayPal account connected to your bank account which you ONLY use to make online purchases / payments, then there is no need to follow the guidance below.

 Setting up PayPal within ExpensePlus